dmoverton/mercury-talk/talk.md

 - Modules have `interface` and `implementation` sections.
 - Only things declared in the `interface` section are exported.
-- Also supports submodules, either nested or in separate files.
+- There are also submodules, either nested or in separate files.

+---
+## Module example

 ```mercury
 :- module hello.